SAP/ui5-tooling/docs/pages/CLI.md

     --dev-exclude-project      A list of specific projects to be excluded from dev mode (dev mode must be active for this to be effective)  [array]
-    --include-task             A list of specific tasks to be included to the default/dev set  [array] --exclude-task             A list of specific tasks to be excluded from default/dev set  [array]
+    --include-task             A list of specific tasks to be included to the default/dev set  [array] --exclude-task             A list of specific tasks to be excluded from default/dev set  [array] --framework-version        Overrides the framework version defined by the project  [string]

 Examples:
     ui5 build --all                                                                      Preload build for project and dependencies to "./dist"